 Child support paid for other children

 Child support orders are determined on a case by case basis and when it is appropriate, we will ask the court to adjust the numbers on the form.
 Or, if necessary, we may ask them to deviate from the form entirely.
 This often happens when one parent is not working or when the children have special expenses.
 When you come into our office, you will sit down with an experienced child support attorney to discuss your case.
 We will give you our honest opinion and help you determine what to expect throughout the process.

 Child Support Modifications

 Unexpected events such as the loss of a job or an accident resulting in severe injuries for a parent or child can justify grounds for a child support modification.
 If you simply stop paying child support or paying less than is ordered.
 However, if you simply stop paying or do not pay the full amount, you could end up facing criminal non-support charges.
 Instead, you should contact your attorney about having your child support modified.
 The court will look to see if a substantial change in circumstances has occurred.
 If you believe that you or your spouse has experienced a substantial change in circumstances, we will help you to determine if your child support order can be modified.

-Speak with a St. Louis Child Support Attorney Today
+Speak with St. Louis Child Support Lawyers Today

-If you are seeking to establish a child support or to modify the amount of an existing support order, contact the St. Charles lawyers of Flesner Wentzel.
+If you are seeking child support lawyers to establish child support or to modify the amount of an existing support order, contact the St. Charles lawyers of Flesner Wentzel.
 Call us at 636-442-4529.
 Consultations are free, and we offer flexible payment plans.
 Se habla Español.